swaelali/rex-gnuradio-manifest/README.md

   * *Tell Repo where to find the manifest*

-  * `$ repo init -u git://github.com/swaelali/rex-gnuradio-manifest.git -b jethro`
+  * `$ repo init -u git://github.com/swaelali/rex-gnuradio-manifest.git`

 * __3-Fetch all the repositories.__